dominictarr/stack-expression/README.md

 > note: might add an option to join to allow empty list.

+### PEEK (rule)

+match if a rule comes next, but do not consume any characters.
+I'd recommend avoiding this if possible, back tracking will cause your parser to be slow.

+### NOT (rule)

+match if the following rule _does not match_. does not consume any characters.
+I'd recommend avoiding this if possible, back tracking will cause your parser to be slow.

 ## capturing groups: TEXT, GROUP

 ### TEXT(subrule, map?)